Suspicious packages sent to top Democrats, CNN as election looms

 “Nothing made it to their home,” Bill Clinton’s spokesman said in an email.
 A spokesman for Hillary Clinton referred queries to the Secret Service statement.

-Reporting by Makini Brice and Steve Holland in Washington and Gabriella Borter in New York; Additional reporting by Subrat Patnaik in Bengaluru; Writing by Susan Heavey; Editing by Jeffrey Benkoe
+Reporting by Makini Brice and Steve Holland, Doina Chiacu and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Additional reporting by Subrat Patnaik in Bengaluru; Writing by Susan Heavey and Dan Trotta; Editing by Jeffrey Benkoe